akash-network/docs/README.md

 ### What is a Reverse Auction?

-Akash uses a reverse auction .
+Akash uses a reverse auction.
 Tenants set the price and terms of their deployment, and the Cloud providers bid on the deployments.

 In a very simple reverse auction: